 Disenfranchised grief takes “grief rules” to another level.
-The unpredictable trajectory of the illness has practical and emotional consequences, and needs work.
+The unpredictable trajectory of the illness has practical and emotional consequences and needs work.
 What to do?
-First, identify your grief as an illness to which you are victim, not its cause.
-Your ruminative thoughts, excessive bitterness, alienation from previous social relationships, difficulty accepting the death, and purposelessness of life is typical and requires work on yourself from the start.
-We humans are wired, after all, to reassure and to comfort.
+First, identify your grief as an illness to which you are a victim, not its cause.
+Your ruminative thoughts, excessive bitterness, alienation from previous social relationships, difficulty accepting death, and purposelessness of life are typical and require work on yourself from the start.
+We, humans, are wired, after all, to reassure and to comfort.
 In my practice, I’ve seen that it is not only distressing to be deprived of receiving comfort, but similarly to be deprived of the ability to provide comfort.
-That is the lot of all too many front line health workers these days.
+That is the lot of all too many front-line health workers these days.

-King Milinda of the first century is being thought of creating this thoughts to identify symptoms and their consequences.
+King Milinda of the first century is being thought of creating this thought to identify symptoms and their consequences.

 “When mindfulness arises, sire, it reminds one of the states together with their counterparts that are wholesome and unwholesome, blameable and blameless . . .
-Thus, sire, mindfulness has reminding as its characteristic. . . .
+Thus, sire, mindfulness has to remind as its characteristic. . . .
 When mindfulness arises, sire, it examines the courses of the beneficial and unbeneficial states thus: ‘These states are beneficial; these states are unbeneficial; these states are helpful; these states are unhelpful.’
-Then the one who practises yoga removes the unbeneficial states and takes hold of the beneficial states . . .
-Thus, sire, mindfulness has taking hold as its characteristic.”
+Then the one who practices yoga removes the unbeneficial states and takes hold of the beneficial states . . .
+Thus, sire, mindfulness has taken hold as its characteristic.”